senanu/b40/docs/ch08/ch08b_rg.md

     > OBJECTIVE: Use diagrams to understand the difference between competitive and allosteric inhibition.

 1. Describe how competitive inhibition and allosteric inhibition work.
 Use a diagram to help.{{site.space8}}

+# Do the following in or after class...

 2. What happens to the rate of reaction if you increase the concentration of a **competitive inhibitor**?
 Why? {{site.space3}}
 3. What happens if you increase the substrate concentration in the presense of a **competitive inhibitor**?{{site.space3}}
 4. What happens to the rate of reaction if you increase the concentration of an **allosteric inhibitor**?
 Why? {{site.space3}}
-5. Look at Fig 8.21.
-What happens to the rate of isoleucine production if there is a lot of isoleucine present?{{site.space1}}
+5. Look at Fig 8.19.
+What happens to the rate of production of the 'product' if there is a lot of 'product' present?{{site.space1}}
 6. Do you think Enzyme 1 would be active or non-active if enzyme 3 did not function properly?
 Why?{{site.space3}}
-7. Why do you think feedback inhibition is a good mechanism for controlling the rate at which a biological product (such as isoleucine in Fig 8.21) is produced?{{site.space3}}
+7. Why do you think feedback inhibition is a good mechanism for controlling the rate at which a biological product (such as 'product' in Fig 8.19) is produced?{{site.space3}}